University of Georgia vs Albany State University

 The Verdict

-University of Georgia significantly outperforms Albany State University on financial ROI (88 vs 14).
-The 74-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless Albany State University offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors University of Georgia.
+On the money, this one isn't close: University of Georgia clearly outperforms Albany State University (88 vs 14), a 74-point gap driven by better earnings for what graduates paid.
+Unless Albany State University brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to University of Georgia.

 Want to personalize these numbers?